akoz002/web-projects/README.md

 ### React Projects

 Projects implemented with *React* or *React/Redux*.
 The source for each project can be found under `react-projects/<project>/src`.
 The apps were built with *Parcel* and can be viewed at the links below.
+Source maps were generated and the original source can be viewed in browser developer tools.
 * https://akoz002.github.io/web-projects/react-projects/quote-generator/dist/
 * https://akoz002.github.io/web-projects/react-projects/markdown-previewer/dist/
 * https://akoz002.github.io/web-projects/react-projects/drum-machine/dist/